 Introduction

-In the frame of the ADAMO project (Analysis, Diagnostic and Monitoring for the Cultural heritage conservation and restoration), financed by Lazio Region for Technological Cultural District (DTC Lazio), a campaign of measurements has been developed at the Bishop’s Palace of Frascati, ancient fortress of the town near Rome, in the past, and domicile of Episcopal Tuscolana Diocese nowadays.
-The measurements have been performed, in order to check the state of the previous restoration work.
-Following the requests of the holder of the Palace, particular attention has been devoted, in this study, to the investigation of the so called “stufetta” room at the ground floor of the Palace (Figure1), and the “Landscape room”, ad orned with framed views of garden, at the first floor.
+In the frame of the project focusing on analysis, diagnosis and monitoring for cultural heritage conservation and restoration (ADAMO) financed by Lazio Region for the district of cultural technology (DTC Lazio), a measurement campaign was undertaken at the Bishop’s Palace of Frascati, an ancient fortress that is now the home of the Episcopal Tuscolana Diocese.
+The measurements were performed to assess the status of previous restoration work.
+Following the requests of the holder of the Palace, particular attention was devoted to the investigation of the so-called Stufetta Room the ground floor of the Palace (Figure 1), and the Landscape Room on the first floor, which offers a view of the garden.

-An integrated investigation approach has been adopted involving different technologies and instruments with the common characteristic to be non-invasive at all.
-A LIF (Laser Induced Fluorescence) system developed at Diagnostic and Metrology Laboratory of ENEA, already applied as diagnostic tool in Cultural Heritage investigations, has been used.
-Thanks to its unique properties of being a non-destructive and non-invasive remote technique, with no sampling requirements, based on transportable or portable instruments that can provide first results in real time, LIF is a suitable tool also for the characterization of valuable and unmovable targets [1,2].
-LIF technique has been already successfully applied in archaeological sites, making available useful information to the restorers [3,4].
-The validity of the technique as diagnostic tool for artworks of different materials, like paintings, ceramic, stone and textile, has been also demonstrated [5,6,7,8].
-The LIF based systems are able to acquire fluorescence spectra and generate multispectral images for obtaining component materials maps of the investigated surface, useful for the identification and the characterization of materials of interest [9,10].
-This technology worked, in this study, in synergy with other non-invasive techniques, suitable for localizing the bio-deteriorated areas and the added restoration materials as well as to focus some details to support and integrate the experimental results.
-In particular, SfM (Structure from Motion) method [11] was used to obtain the 3D photogrammetric reconstruction of the painted vault of the “stufetta” in a very short time with a correct structure in terms of geometry and texture.
-This technique is commonly applied for cultural heritage assets [12].
-Along with these instruments, the RGB-ITR 3D laser scanner prototype was used for digitalizing the “Landscape Room”.
-This 3D laser scanner has been already employed for remote diagnostic of cultural heritage [13,14].
-Its ability of measuring in situ, remotely, besides to assure the complete non-invasiveness, eliminates the use of scaffolds, reducing the time and the cost of the analysis.
-The obtained results highlighted the localized presence on the surface of different materials, due to retouching or consolidating processes, also in areas where significative differences are not appreciable by naked eye.
-Deterioration phenomena, mainly due to environmental humidity, have been in addition localized by the systems also in some points where they were not clearly evident, suggesting the possibility of damage early detection.
-The available techniques for the bio-degradation characterization and monitoring [15,16] can be supported by the presented approach.
+An integrated investigation approach was adopted involving different non-invasive technologies and instruments.
+A laser-induced fluorescence (LIF) system developed at ENEA’s Diagnostic and Metrology Laboratory and previously applied as a diagnostic tool in cultural heritage investigations was used.
+LIF is a suitable tool for the characterisation of valuable and unmovable targets due to its unique properties as a non-destructive, non-invasive remote technique using transportable or portable instruments that can provide first results in real time without sampling [1], [2].
+LIF spectroscopy has already been successfully applied in archaeological sites, providing useful information to restorers [3], [4].
+The validity of the technique as a diagnostic tool for artworks of different materials, such as paintings, ceramics, stonework and textiles, has also been demonstrated [5]-[8].
+LIF-based systems are able to acquire fluorescence spectra and generate multispectral images that can be used to create a component material map of the investigated surface in order to identify and characterise materials of interest [9], [10].
+In this study, this technology was used in synergy with other non-invasive techniques that can localise bio-deteriorated areas and added restoration materials in order to support and integrate the experimental results.
+In particular, the structure from motion (SfM) method [11] was used to obtain a 3D photogrammetric reconstruction of the painted vault of the Stufetta Room in a very short time with accurate structure in terms of geometry and texture.
+This technique is commonly applied in the study of cultural heritage assets [12].
+Along with these instruments, a red-green-blue imaging topological radar (RGB-ITR) 3D laser scanner prototype was used to digitalise the Landscape Room.
+This 3D laser scanner has already been employed for remote diagnostics of cultural heritage [13], [14].
+Its ability to measure in situ remotely along with its complete non-invasiveness eliminate the use of scaffolds, reducing the time and cost of the analysis.
+The obtained results highlighted the localised presence of different materials resulting from retouching or consolidating processes, even in areas where differences are not appreciable by the naked eye.
+Deterioration phenomena, mainly due to environmental humidity, were also localised by the system in places where they were not clearly evident, suggesting the possibility of early detection of damage.
+The available techniques for characterising and monitoring bio-degradation [15], [16] can be supported by the presented approach.